 • Think about keywords and related terms linked to the topic you are looking for information on.
 Plan your searches and keep brief notes on your searches to avoid time-wasting repetition.
 Use a thesaurus or dictionary to help.
-There is a thesaurus on the ribbon at the top of the search screen if you selected 'Choose Databases' and 'ATLA Religion Database with ATLASerials' only.
-This can be used to browse the databases' subject index.
+There is a thesaurus on the ribbon at the top of the search screen.
+This can be used to browse the databases' subject thesaurus.